serialchiller07/16bit-carry-save-adder/README.md

 The project is designed and simulated using **Xilinx Vivado** and can be implemented on a **Digilent Basys3 FPGA board** based on the Xilinx Artix-7 FPGA.

+Also I tried to use microblaze implementation but was unsuccessful but just for reference i have attached the design.
+[Do help me out if u can in solving microblaze stuck to reset error :) ]

 ---

 ## Features